typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 sudo /etc/init.d/conductr restart
 ```

-When a bundle is to be scheduled for loading or scaling, a check is made to first see whether a resource offer's roles intersect with the roles that the bundle requires.
-If it does then it is eligible.
+When a bundle is to be scheduled for loading or scaling, a check is made first to see whether a resource offer's roles intersect with the roles that the bundle requires.
+If it does, then it is eligible.
 If no resource offers provide the roles required by the bundle, the bundle cannot be loaded or scaled.
 Bundles will only be loaded to member nodes providing the bundle required roles.
 If no members of the cluster provide those roles, the bundle will fail to load.

 ### Using Roles

 Roles can be leveraged in varying levels of specificity as needed to achieve the desired results.
-Small clusters running multiple apps will generally need few roles.
+Small clusters running multiple apps will generally need only a few roles.
 Bundles need to be able to relocated to other nodes in the event of failure.
-Overly dividing a small cluster into small sub-sets reduces relience.
-Smaller clusters therefore will generally use few roles to create a few sub-sets of nodes.
+Overly dividing a small cluster into small sub-sets reduces resilience.
+Smaller clusters therefore will generally use few roles to create a few subsets of nodes.

-Larger clusters on the other hand will generally want more specialization and therefore benefit from further use of roles.
+Larger clusters, on the other hand, will generally want more specialization and therefore benefit further from the use of roles.
 Bundles with specific needs, such as resource intensive and data storage applications, will generally want exclusive use of a subset of nodes by using highly specific roles.

 ## Service Monitoring

 For best resilience, the ConductR service daemons should be monitored and restarted in the event of failure. [sbt-native-packager](https://github.com/sbt/sbt-native-packager) has experimental [systemd support](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/customize.html#systemd-support).
-As systemd support matures, ConductR will be made available as a package managed by systemd with restart on failure enabled.
+As systemd support matures, ConductR will be made available as a package managed by systemd with a restart on failure enabled.
 Until that time, third party daemon monitors can be utilized to provide restart on failure.

 # Upgrading ConductR

 A running cluster can be upgraded without downtime either at the node or cluster level.

 On a per node basis, new updated nodes are introduced to the cluster while the old nodes are removed from the cluster.
-The per node update strategy is applicable to both ConductR Core node or ConductR Agent node.
+The per node update strategy applies to both ConductR Core node or ConductR Agent node.

-On a per cluster basis, incoming requests are directed from the old cluster to the new cluster using load balancer membership or DNS changes.
+On a per-cluster basis, incoming requests are directed from the old cluster to the new cluster using load balancer membership or DNS changes.

 ## Per node upgrade

-Per node upgrades are generally easier, however they cannot be performed across ConductR releases that are marked as not compatible with previous releases.
+Per node upgrades are generally easier.
+However, they cannot be performed across ConductR releases that are marked as not compatible with previous releases.

 To perform a per node upgrade for ConductR Core, introduce new cluster members to the cluster.
 The new nodes could be created with updated versions of ConductR, Java, the Linux operating system or any other component installed during provisioning.
 As old members are removed from the cluster, bundles will be replicated to the new resources.